Western Veil Nebula

 The Western Veil Nebula

-To capture the Veil Nebula through astrophotography requires patience, and a specific image processing approach.
+Capturing the Veil Nebula through astrophotography requires patience and a specific image-processing approach.
 NGC 6960 resides in a countless sea of stars that must be tamed before the Western Veil Nebula will emerge.

 The camera had recently been modded for astrophotography by manually removing the stock IR cut filter above the sensor.
 This modification certainly helps to record more structure in nebulae such as this, but it is not essential to photograph the Veil Nebula.